waikato-datamining/image-dataset-converter-examples/docs/depth_estimation_in_videos.md

-This example shows how to apply the [MiDaS](https://github.com/isl-org/MiDaS) monocular depth estimation model to images from a video and displays the depth information as grayscale images.
+This example shows how to apply a [MiDaS](https://github.com/isl-org/MiDaS) monocular depth estimation model to images from a video and displays the depth information as grayscale images.